-A safety belt that is not properly worn may not provide the protection needed in a crash.
+A seat belt that is not properly worn may not provide the protection needed in a crash.
 The person wearing the belt could be seriously injured.
 The shoulder belt should go over the shoulder and across the chest.
 These parts of the body are best able to take belt restraining forces.

-Buckle, position, and release the safety belt as described previously in this section.
-Make sure the shoulder portion of the belt is on the shoulder and not falling off of it.
+Buckle, position, and release the seat belt as described previously in this section.
+Make sure that the shoulder belt crosses the shoulder.
 The belt should be close to, but not contacting, the neck.

-To remove and store the comfort guide, squeeze the belt edges together so that the safety belt can be removed from the guide.
-Slide the guide into its storage pocket on the side of the seatback.
+To remove and store the comfort guide, squeeze the belt edges together so that the seat belt can be removed from the guide.
+Slide the guide back into its storage pocket on the side of the seatback.